gmarquezro/P10ANGULAR/README.md

 ## Track detail
 The system will show us on the right side the detail of the selected song:
-    -Title
-    -Cover
-    -Author
-    -Album
-    -Release date
-    -Gender
+Title,
+Cover,
+Author,
+Album,
+Release date,
+Gender

 In the lower right side of the player we will also find the cover, title and author of the track.

 ## Playback control
 In the lower left part of the screen we will find the reproduction bar where we will be able to carry out the following actions:
-    -Song back
-    -Stop
-    -Play/Pause
-    -Song forward
-    -Random Play
-    -Repeat
+Song back,
+Stop,
+Play/Pause,
+Song forward,
+Random Play,
+Repeat,
-    -Current Playback Time
+Current Playback Time,
-    -Remaining Playback Time
+Remaining Playback Time,
-    -Playback percentage bar where we can move to the desired time of the track by dragging and dropping.
+Playback percentage bar where we can move to the desired time of the track by dragging and dropping, Mute
-    -Mute

 ## Development server